ethicalblue/ChASM-x86-x64-Assembly-Syntax-Highlighter/README.md

-# ChASM is low budget Syntax Colorizer
+# ChASM is Low Budget Syntax Colorizer

 The idea of ChASM extension is to provide basic syntax coloring for x86/x64 Assembly Language (MASM) in Microsoft Visual Studio.